Hot cathode: Oxide-coated cathodes

 The most common type of indirectly heated cathode is the oxide-coated cathode, in which the nickel cathode surface has a coating of alkaline earth metal oxide to increase emission.
 One of the earliest materials used for this was barium oxide; it forms a monatomic layer of barium with an extremely low work function.
 More modern formulations utilize a mixture of barium oxide, strontium oxide and calcium oxide.
 Another standard formulation is barium oxide, calcium oxide, and aluminium oxide in a 5:3:2 ratio.
 Thorium oxide may be used as well.
 Oxide-coated cathodes operate at about 800-1000 °C, orange-hot.
 They are used in most small glass vacuum tubes, but are rarely used in high-power tubes because the coating is degraded by positive ions that bombard the cathode, accelerated by the high voltage on the tube.

 For manufacturing convenience, the oxide-coated cathodes are usually coated with carbonates, which are then converted to oxides by heating.
 The activation may be achieved by microwave heating, direct electric current heating, or electron bombardment while the tube is on the exhausting machine, until the production of gases ceases.
 The purity of cathode materials is crucial for tube lifetime.
 The Ba content significantly increases on the surface layers of oxide cathodes down to several tens of nanometers in depth, after the cathode activation process.
 The lifetime of oxide cathodes can be evaluated with a stretched exponential function.
 The survivability of electron emission sources is significantly improved by high doping of high‐speed activator.

-Barium oxide reacts with traces of silicon in the underlying metal, forming barium silicate (Ba2SiO4) layer.
+Barium oxide reacts with traces of silicon in the underlying metal, forming a barium silicate (Ba2SiO4) layer.
 This layer has high electrical resistance, especially under discontinuous current load, and acts as a resistor in series with the cathode.
 This is particularly undesirable for tubes used in computer applications, where they can stay without conducting current for extended periods of time.

 Barium also sublimates from the heated cathode, and deposits on nearby structures.
 For electron tubes, where the grid is subjected to high temperatures and barium contamination would facilitate electron emission from the grid itself, higher proportion of calcium is added to the coating mix (up to 20% of calcium carbonate).